AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-2.md

 <br>
 You <b>need</b> to make <strong> two </strong> different versions of the website.
 Be ready to present it in class.
 <br>
-- Analize 3 different websites structure and hierarchy
+- In pairs: Analize 3 different websites structure and hierarchy

 ## Lab